flaviocopes/vuehandbook/21-bonus-vue-router/index.md

-Usually in a Vue app, you instantiate and mount the root app using:
+Usually, in a Vue app you instantiate and mount the root app using:

 ```js
 new Vue({